mattermost/mattermost-handbook/operations/research-and-development/product/release-process/feature-release.md

 Day when Leads and PMs decide which major features are included in the release, and which are postponed. **Stabilization** period begins when all features for release have been committed.
 During this period, only **bugs** can be committed to the release branch.
 Non-bug pull requests are tagged for the next version.
 Exceptions can be made by the Release Manager during triage.
 Review the [Release Features & Bugs Quality Gate Guidelines](https://docs.google.com/document/d/1QxB_A1qkEJBKAvQpRa7JiSQLZhwg6HAEajNRNa7ldGg/edit)

-1. **(Team) Judgment Day Meeting (10:00am San Francisco time):**
+1. Release Manager:
+    - Post this checklist in [Release Checklist](https://community.mattermost.com/core/channels/release-checklist) channel
     - Begin daily triage of tickets with the team
       - Also triage tickets in the backlog
-2. Release Manager:
-    - Post this checklist in [Release Checklist](https://community.mattermost.com/core/channels/release-checklist) channel
     - Prior to the cut to Self-Managed, the Release manager reviews new feature flags and provides a report to the PM/QA team for their review.
 Essentially a feature will be included in a Self-Managed release once the feature flag has been removed.
     - Confirm with PMs that each Enterprise feature is in the correct [pricing SKU](https://about.mattermost.com/pricing/)
     - Review any features that are currently in beta and confirm with PMs if there are any to be promoted